Discover How Savvy Bass Fisherman Use These Little-Known Neko Rig Tips To Catch More Fish Even You Have Have Little-To-No Fishing Experience

 Some anglers feel that you really need to keep the line as tight as you can because they feel that this allows the tail to remain upright at all times.

-Every time that you shake and hop your bait, you must real in the slackline.
+Second, every time that you shake and hop your bait, you must real in the slackline.
 Don’t let the tip of your rod go any higher than the two o’clock position.

 Your goal is just to make sure that hook is off the bottom and doesn’t get hung up unnecessarily.

-The Neko rig is also a phenomenal bed fishing tactic.
+- Spawning Bass Assassin: The Neko rig is also a phenomenal bed fishing tactic.

 Surprisingly, the Neko rig can also be used to target suspended fish, or suspended around docks and bridge pilings.